noahehall/theBookOfNoah/gcp/readme.md

     - for large scale applications that are larger than two terabytes
     - full sql support for  system
     - whenever high I/O global consistency is required

-## Big Data and Machine Learning
-  - requires investments in specific infrastructure and data processing
-  - building and maintaining compute heavy data and analytics systems
-  - real time analytics
-  - hot keys: situations where proportionately large chunks of your input get mapped to the same cluster in a distributed system
-    - e.g. in map/reduce transformations

-### Big Data
-  - integrated serverless platform
 ### Cloud dataproc
   - fast way to run data mining and analysis in datasets of known size
   - you have to request a Hadoop cluster